Japan-North Korea Relations

 In October 2020, with the determination not to stall the efforts of the international community to resolve the abductions issue by North Korea, even while COVID-19 is raging globally, the GoJ released the video messages, “Voices of the International Community Calling for the Resolution of the Abduction Issue,” with the support of international partners, families of victims all over the world, and an expert on the issue.

 4. Actions against North Korea

 On July 5, 2006, North Korea launched seven ballistic missiles.
 Since then, despite repeated warnings from the international community, Pyongyang again launched ballistic missiles in April 2009, April 2012 and December 2012.
 It also carried out nuclear tests in October 2006, May 2009 and February 2013.
 In addition, in March 2010, North Korea launched a torpedo attack on an ROK naval vessel.
-In response, the Government of Japan protested firmly, expressing the strong condemnation of these North Korean actions, and imposed a series of measures against North Korea.
-In addition to the multilateral ones set out in the UN Security Council resolutions, Japan requested its own citizens to refrain from traveling to North Korea, banned the entry of North Korean nationals into Japan and of North Korean flagged ships into Japanese ports and also, prohibited export and import with North Korea.
+In response, the GoJ protested firmly, expressing strong condemnation of these North Korean actions, and imposed a series of measures against North Korea.
+In addition to the sanction measures set out in the UNSC resolutions, Japan requested its own citizens to refrain from traveling to North Korea, banned the entry of North Korean nationals into Japan as well as of North Korean flagged ships and ships that have made port calls in North Korea into Japanese ports and also, prohibited export and import with North Korea.